daniellochlinbrown/Ros2Gazebo/src/uas_gazebo_sim/README.md

 ## Copyright

-Copyright &copy; 2018-2022 Juan Sandino (sandinoj@qut.edu.au), Felipe Gonzalez (felipe.gonzalez@qut.edu.au), Queensland University of Technology.
+Copyright &copy; 2018-2024 Juan Sandino (j.sandino@qut.edu.au), Felipe Gonzalez (felipe.gonzalez@qut.edu.au), Queensland University of Technology.
 All rights reserved.

 This software is protected under the Copyright Act 1968 and the